Yumenokanata/DslAdapter/README.md

 # DslAdapter
 [![](https://jitpack.io/v/Yumenokanata/DslAdapter.svg)](https://jitpack.io/#Yumenokanata/DslAdapter)

 A RecyclerView Adapter builder by DSL.
-Easy to use, and all code written by kotlin.
+Easy to use, **strong typing**, and all code written by kotlin.

 ---